 Here's our best advice on how to think about tipping on a non-tipping ship.

-Even considering all that, sometimes you want to give someone a little something extra.
-That is a personal choice and never a requirement; it should be an aberration and not the norm.
-Luxury cruise lines carefully train their staff to never put their hands out for a bit of coin so you won't be made to feel awkward if you're not handing out extra tips from the moment you step onboard.
+Sometimes you want to give someone a little something extra.
+That is a personal choice and never a requirement; it should never be considered the norm.
+Luxury cruise lines carefully train their staff to never ask or expect tips.
+If you do wish to tip a member of the crew, you may do so in a variety of ways.

-Some cruisers prefer to bring something that represents where they're from (maple syrup from Vermont or salt water taffy from the New Jersey shore) while other people give things like an iTunes gift card to a crew member that loves music or a prepaid telephone card for someone who's expressed a wish to talk with family back home more often.
-It's also very common for cruisers to bring gifts for the children of the crew members they know; gestures like that seem to be especially appreciated.
+Some cruisers prefer to bring something that represents where they're from (maple syrup from Vermont or salt water taffy from the New Jersey shore), while other people give things like an Amazon gift card for any items they might need or want, or a prepaid telephone card for someone who's expressed a wish to talk with family back home more often.
+It's also very common for cruisers to bring gifts for the children of the crew members they know; gestures like this seem to be especially appreciated.

 One of the best ways to express your gratitude to the entire crew is to donate to the crew fund.
 Nearly every cruise ship has a crew fund, which is sometimes used for the express purpose of improving the lives of the staff.
-That can mean throwing an onboard party when the team needs a morale boost, or buying something -- like a pinball machine or video game system -- that all crew members can enjoy during their off-hours.The fund may also help staff in times of trouble -- for instance, if someone needs to make an unexpected trip home due to a family emergency.
+That can mean throwing an onboard party when the team needs a morale boost, or buying something like a pinball machine or video game system that all crew members can enjoy during their off-hours.The fund might also help staff in times of trouble, for instance, if someone needs to make an unexpected trip home due to a family emergency.